Monthly Bookmarks –

 Lee’s primary term is MIN, or the most important number, and the drivers to those MINs.
 For those of you focused on the business holistically and a student of systems thinking, thankfully he addresses the concept of MINs (plural) as well.

-My biggest thumbs up to this book which is an effort to elevate his new consulting firm is found in chapter 7 regarding team member performance assessments.
-Each team member is graded on their team’s MIN performance, their personal outcome-based responsibilities, and their fit within the company culture.
+My biggest thumbs up to this book, which is an effort to elevate his new consulting firm, is found in chapter 7 regarding team member performance assessments.
+Each team member is graded on their MIN performance, personal outcome-based responsibilities, and fit within the company culture.

 Has this framework been shared before by other authors?
 Yes, but if you’ve yet to pick up a book similar to this one, it’s a quick and easy read you can finish in one or two evenings.